Fossil Springs Arizona: Complete Guide to Hiking & Permits

 Fossil Springs/ Fossil Creek is located in Northern Arizona.
 There are multiple ways to access the area, which we will get into.
 It takes about 1.5-2 hrs depending on where in the valley you are coming from.
 It is located between Strawberry/Pine area and Camp Verde.
 If you’re not overly familiar with the area, it is southeast in relation to Sedona and Flagstaff, northwest to Payson.

-What Time Is Best to Visit Fossil Springs?
+What is the Best Time to Visit Fossil Springs?

 A Permit is Required from April 1- October 1 (the summer season).
 This is when people primarily visit, as it’s warmer and they seek the relief of the cool Fossil Springs water.
 Although swimming is best in summer, this season is the HOTTEST, so you need to be smart, because the hike in is long.
 Both times I went in May.
 I would suggest April-May or October-November.